German hip-hop: 1990–1995

 During 1992–93 many acts of protest occurred in the wake of rising anti-immigration sentiment in Germany.
-Amongst the angst of this period, the content of German hip hop started to become more politicized.
+Amongst the angst of this period, the content of German hip-hop started to become more politicized.
 Additionally, the language of the music started to reflect a more local voice.
-The group Advanced Chemistry has been noted as one of the first to incorporate social critiques of growing prejudice and racism in Germany. "…the newly emerging hip hop movement took a clear stance for the minorities and against the marginalisation of immigrants who, as the song said, might be German on paper, but not in real life" In 1992 the group released the single Fremd im eigenen Land.
+The group Advanced Chemistry has been noted as one of the first to incorporate social critiques of growing prejudice and racism in Germany. "…the newly emerging hip-hop movement took a clear stance for the minorities and against the marginalisation of immigrants who, as the song said, might be German on paper, but not in real life" In 1992 the group released the single "Fremd im eigenen Land".
 The song dealt with the widespread racism that non-white German citizens faced.
 In the same year, another rock-hip-hop collaboration emerged.
-The punk rock band Die Goldenen Zitronen, together with the US-American rapper Eric IQ Gray and the hip-hop group Easy Business, released the maxi-single 80 000 000 Hooligans, which includes a rap version of their song 80 Million Hooligans.
+The punk rock band Die Goldenen Zitronen, together with the US-American rapper Eric IQ Gray and the hip-hop group Easy Business, released the maxi-single "80 000 000 Hooligans", which includes a rap version of their song "80 Million Hooligans".
 The song addressed the nationalism and hatred against foreigners that emerged in Germany after the reunification.

-During the inception of hip hop into Germany, most popular hip hop artists have come from West Germany.
+During the inception of hip-hop into Germany, most popular hip-hop artists have come from West Germany.
 This could be because of the large immigrant population there at the time.
 "By 1994, the number of immigrants living in Germany had reached 6.9 million.
 97 per cent of all immigrants were resident in the western part of the country, which meant that in the former Federal Republic of Germany and in West Berlin every tenth citizen was a foreigner."
 Of those 97% of immigrants in the Western part of Germany over 1.5 million of them originated from a European country.
 For example, the community with the largest number of immigrants (roughly 1.9 million people) was the Turkish community.
-Within the Turkish community only 5% of its people were of age 60 or older.
-Such statistics give justification for why hip hop may have flourished in Germany; many of the people were young.
-Furthermore, German hip hop, much like many other countries, was heavily influenced by the western world.
-During that time, a rises of anti-immigrant feelings resulted in the acts of arson and murder against the Turkish asylum seekers.
+Within the Turkish community, only 5% of its people were of age 60 or older.
+Such statistics give justification for why hip-hop may have flourished in Germany; many of the people were young.
+Furthermore, German hip-hop, much like many other countries, was heavily influenced by the Western world.
+During that time, a rise in anti-immigrant feelings resulted in acts of arson and murder against the Turkish asylum seekers.
 In May 1993, 5 Turkish people were killed and many injured when someone attacked the home of a Turkish family with a firebomb.
-In 1993 German hip hop "globalized" with the emergence of Viva's Freestyle; the equivalent to the American Yo!
+In 1993 German hip-hop "globalized" with the emergence of Viva's Freestyle; the equivalent to the American Yo!
 MTV Raps show.
-Viva's freestyle consisted of hip hop songs from the United States, United Kingdom, and Germany.
+Viva's freestyle consisted of hip-hop songs from the United States, United Kingdom, and Germany.
 The influx of immigrants into Germany caused an adverse effect on employment and wages.
-It was found that immigrants and native Germans were imperfect substitutes for each other, while old and new immigrants were interchangeable exposing an inelastic labor market.
+It was found that immigrants and native Germans were imperfect substitutes for each other, while old and new immigrants were interchangeable, exposing an inelastic labor market.